Farsightedness is having a harder time seeing object that are close than things that are far away.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider or ophthalmologist if symptoms of farsightedness develop and you have not had an eye examination recently.
+Call your health care provider or eye doctor if you have symptoms of farsightedness and you have not had a recent eye exam.

 Also, call if vision begins to get worse after you have been diagnosed with farsightedness.